SumoLogic/sumologic-documentation/docs/integrations/saml/okta.md

 ## Configuring Okta Log Collection for FedRamp Deployments

 :::note
 Okta Log Collection configuration via SumoJanus is no longer applicable; instead, we offer Okta collection via hosted source for Fed deployment.
-Follow the instructions at [https://help.sumologic.com/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/okta-source/].
+Follow the instructions [here](https://help.sumologic.com/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/okta-source/).
 The steps must be completed in the order they are presented.
 :::

 ## Installing the Okta App